-- 6. Look at the following images and discuss which relate to the Information and Communication Technologies (ICTs) that can be used to support the teaching/learning of English as a foreign language and which ones do not.
-Then perform the following actions: - Choose a grade from Cycle 2 and find the charts of curricular content in the Program. - Select the social practices of the language that can be used by the ICTs shown in the pictures.
-Write them on the line provided. - Write in the boxes three ways to use these technologies in order to support the contents of the selected practices.
+- 6. Look at the following images and discuss which relate to the Information and Communication Technologies (ICT's) that can be used to support the teaching/learning of English-as-a-foreign language and which do not.
+Then perform the following actions: - Choose a grade from Cycle 3 and find the charts of curricular content in the Program. - Select the social practices of the language that can use the ICT's shown in the pictures.
+Write them on the line provided. - Write in the boxes three ways to use these Technologies in order to support the contents of the selected practices.

-- 7. Look at Chart 2 and Figure 3 in the National English Program in Basic Education.
-General Observations in the NEPBE Curricular Foundations document and complete the following:
+- 7. Look at Chart 2, Figure 3, in National English Program in Basic Education.
+General Observations in the NEPBE Curricular Foundations Document and complete the following:

-- Total number of hours given to the English subject in Cycle 2:
+- Total number of hours given to the English subject in Cycle 3:

-- Hours English is taught in Cycle 2:
+- Hours English is taught in Cycle 3:

-- Weekly:
+- Weekly

-- Monthly:
+- Monthly

 - Yearly

-8. Choose a grade and according to the time assigned to the subject of English and the purposes of Cycle 2, write the students expected profile for the grade chosen.
+8. Choose a grade and according to the time assigned to the subject of English and the purposes of Cycle 3, write the students expected profile for the grade chosen.
 Write the grade as a title.

-• Compare the answers given to the previous exercises with the expected learning outcomes in Cycle 2 Program.
+• Compare the answers given to the previous exercises with the objectives and achievements in the Cycle 3 program.

-9. Read and compare the following hypothetical situations that describe the students' profile after third and fourth grades of elementary school.
+9. Read and compare the following hypothetical situations that describe the students' profiles after finishing Cycle 3.
 Discuss the similarities and differences between them.

 Recognizes and identifies English as a language other than his own.
 Shows motivation to learn the language.
 Understands the meaning of a set of words while listening to them.
 Able to rewrite words from a list.
-Shows an insecure and fearful attitude towards real English communicative situations.
+Shows an insecure and fearful attitude towards real English communicative situations

 Recognizes and identifies English as a language and culture other than her own.
 Shows a positive attitude towards learning the language.
 Understands basic greeting and courtesy expressions used in the classroom.
-Shows motivation and interest in participating in everyday life communicative situations.
+Shows motivation and interest in participating in everyday life communicative situations..

-10. Unlike the second case, explain the reasons why the profile of the first one does not meet the objectives of the NEPBE.
+10.Unlike the second case, explain the reasons why the profile of the first one does not meet the objectives of the NEPBE.
 Write your conclusion on the box provided.

-Read and analyze the following diagram which summarizes the work done in this unit.
+Look at the following diagram shown in the conference sessions that summarizes the work done in this unit.